-With the unemployment rate surging, many believe that now is a bad time to start a business.
-Historically, recessions have been great times for savvy investors and aspiring business owners to invest in franchise businesses.
+With the unemployment rate surging, many believe that now is not a good time to start a business.
+But historically, recessions have been great times for savvy investors and aspiring business owners to invest in franchise businesses.

 Because of the uncertainty in the economy, many think that this is a terrible time to start a business.
 I disagree.
 Acclaimed economist Benjamin Graham said to “buy when most people, including experts, are pessimistic and sell when they are actively optimistic.”

 2. Expanded In A Virtual Setup

 Adjusting to the new tradition since the pandemic started is important to survive the business.
 In franchise businesses, training and annual meetings are held virtually to update existing franchise owners to the current state of the company.